Winter Session 2022

 Some courses fulfill General Education (GE) requirements as shown in the SDSU General Catalog.

 Course prerequisites are listed in the SDSU General Catalog.
-It is the student’s responsibility to ensure that all course prerequisites are met prior to registering for a class.
+It’s your responsibility to ensure that you meet all course prerequisites prior to registering for a class.
 Failure to meet course prerequisites will not be accepted as a justification for a refund of fees.

 SDSU Nondiscrimination Policy